swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud.md

 1. Create a project on the chosen cloud provider
 2. Create a storage bucket on the chosen cloud provider
 3. Configure DVC for remote storage
-4. Update the `.gitignore` file and add the experiment data to DVC
-5. Push the data files to DVC
+4. Push the data files to DVC
-6. Push the metadata files to Git
+5. Commit the metadata files to Git

 The following diagram illustrates control flow of the experiment at the end of this chapter: